 Student Awards Agency Scotland (SAAS) has also produced a on higher (advanced) education funding.

 There is regarding the impacts of coronavirus for both current and prospective students.

-will also continue to be paid.
+will also continue to be paid as normal.

 Check and for updates on these regions.

 Most students cannot claim universal credit (UC) and are expected to rely on student funding together with any other income, such as that from work or parents.

 UC is for people on a low enough income, whether they are in or out of work.
 Claims can be made regardless of circumstances, provided basic conditions about age, residence in the UK, income, capital and education are met.
 Note that someone may not be eligible for UC if s/he is not a UK national, although that is complex, so seek advice.